Skip to content

 Managed Tables

-databricks_bundle_decorators.io_managers.SparkUCTableIoManager(catalog, schema, write_options=None, read_options=None, mode='error', *, auto_filter=True)
+databricks_bundle_decorators.io_managers.SparkUCTableIoManager(catalog, schema, write_options=None, read_options=None, mode='error', *, location=None, auto_filter=True, retry=None)

 Bases: IoManager